Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

 Per Bedell Smith, former U.S. first lady Eleanor Roosevelt recounted being impressed with Elizabeth on a trip to Windsor Castle in 1948, happy to find the princess interested in learning all about "social problems and how they were being handled."

-Elizabeth returned home to appear in his stead at various events, including the Trooping of the Colour parade that June.
+Elizabeth returned home to appear in his stead at various events, including the Trooping of the Color parade that June.

-In The Crown, it shows Jared Harris' George VI having an entire lung removed, only to quickly learn that the other wasn't in much better shape.
-And that is close to what happened in real life.
+In The Crown, it shows George VI (played by Jared Harris) having an entire lung removed, only to quickly learn that the other wasn't in much better shape.
+And that's about what happened in real life.

 In September 1951, a biopsy confirmed cancer in George VI's left lung and doctors removed the entire organ.
 The palace did not share the severity of the king's condition with the public, instead releasing updates after his surgery that he was making progress.

 Elizabeth and Philip postponed a trip to Canada that October by two weeks until they were sure her father was stable, and then they took their first transatlantic flight together, rather than travel by ship, to save time.
-They were back in time for Christmas, and the whole family—king, queen, their two daughters, son-in-law, two grandchildren, matriarch Queen Mary and numerous other relatives—spent the holiday together at Sandringham (where the royal tradition of gathering for Christmas continues).
+They were back in time for Christmas, and the whole family—king, queen, their two daughters, son-in-law, two grandchildren, matriarch Queen Mary and numerous other relatives—spent the holiday together at Sandringham.

 King George VI and Queen Elizabeth were originally planning a nearly six-month tour of Australia, New Zealand and Ceylon (now Sri Lanka), but the king's health was too fragile and he dispatched Elizabeth and Philip to go in their stead.
-The couple first planned to stop in Kenya, where they had been gifted a retreat as a wedding present, for a few days on their way.
+The couple first planned a stop in Kenya, where they had been gifted a retreat as a wedding present.

 George VI was at the airport to see them off on Jan.
 31, 1952.